Communist Party of Britain: Communist Campaign Group

 We are not creating a new Party.
 We are re-establishing the Party on the basis of i [sic] rules and programme.

 The first party card was issued to Andrew Rothstein, who had also been one of the founding members of the CPGB.
 The following year the leaders of the CPGB formally declared that they had abandoned its programme, The British Road to Socialism.
 Many members perceived this as the party turning its back on socialism.
 The CPGB dissolved itself in 1991 and reformed as the Democratic Left.
 Many members of the Straight Left faction who had stayed in the CPGB formed a group called "Communist Liaison" which later opted to join the CPB.
 Others remained in the Democratic Left or joined the Labour Party.

 The party still has members who were active in the CPGB, some of whom were active in the Anti-Apartheid Movement and trade union disputes such as the Upper Clyde work-in or the miners' strike of 1984–1985.

+In reaction to the Revolutions of 1989, the party initially denied that the uprising in the GDR was linked to socialism or German reunification.
+By Summer 1990, however, after the party's reporting of events in Romania and Czechoslovakia, they acknowledged that the people and communists in those areas had rejected socialism and the ruling communist parties.
+This had mixed reactions within the party.